 “…Kids who move more aren’t just healthier, they also tend to do better academically,…”

 Physical activity levels of Alexandria City Public School (ACPS) students are low in comparison to national averages and declining.
-ACPS is embarked on several initiatives to reverse this trend; one of those will enable 3rd grade students to learn bicycle safety and skills as part of their Physical Education (PE) classes and support an ACPS strategic objective to provide “activities and curricula designed to promote lifelong commitments to active, healthy lifestyles”.
+ACPS is embarked on several initiatives to reverse this trend; one of those will enable 3rd grade students to learn walking and bicycle safety and skills as part of their Physical Education (PE) classes and support an ACPS strategic objective to provide “activities and curricula designed to promote lifelong commitments to active, healthy lifestyles”.

 Problem: A recent needs assessment found that “poor diet and exercise [are] problematic, especially among children” in the City of Alexandria.1 Surveys indicate that physical activity levels of ACPS students are low in comparison to national averages and declining.